sagarshingare16/GIT-INFO-COMMANDS/readme.md

 <p>merge conflict</p>

 <p>Git time travel</p>
-Going back to different version with commit checksum git checkout chechsumId - this will result head will point to nowhere create new branch then head will point to newly created branch.
+Going back to different version with commit checksum</br>
+git checkout chechsumId - this will result head will point to nowhere</br>
+create new branch then head will point to newly created branch.</br>

 <p>Git stash</p>
 if we are in other branch and writing code which not commited yet, and if we are going into some other branch then will get error to avoid error</br>